A 5-minute recipe, this drink is simple and tasty!

 - It’s made by pureeing almond milk, collagen powder, Medjool date, baby spinach, and frozen blueberries in a blender.

-- Cold and refreshing, this smoothie is a naturally healthy treat.
+- Cold and refreshing, this smoothie is a naturally tasty treat.

 - The recipe takes just 5 minutes to prepare at home.